Faymoreau: The Mine

-The Faymoreau mine was a charcoal mine.
+The Faymoreau mine was a coal mine.
 Basically, it was a coal deposit discovered by chance in 1827 by a clog-maker.
 This vein will soon become a real mine, as other lodes were found out, attracting miners from the entire region, but also from different parts of Europe as the mine was offering a lot of job offers.
 Thus for more than a century, French, Polish and Italian miners will cohabit in the mine and live split-up in the mining village.
 This mine will be the main economic interest of the village, until its closing in 1958.
 Nowadays, the museum of the mine relates its story, describing its growth, its special events and accidents and its fall, but also the miners' condition at work.